‘The Young And The Restless’ Shocker: Greg Rikaart Leaving ‘Y&R’ – Contract Not Renewed!

 Since news just leaked of this The Young and The Restless spoilers shocker, it seems likely that his exit will be soon, perhaps as a culmination of May sweeps.
 Chloe is on the run with a pile of Victor’s dirty money in her hand, so she could call Kevin up and ask him to run off with her.
 It seems likely Chloe doesn’t know yet he’s her baby daddy and that revelation could trigger his exit.

-More to come on this breaking news as there is more info from The Young and The Restless spoilers.
+More to come on this breaking news but for now what is known is that Greg Rikaart did not resign, the show did not renew his contract according to The Young and The Restless spoilers.

 [Featured Image by Matt Winkelmeyer/Getty Images]